Reckasta/Bitron/README.md

 # Things we need to add
 * Give users cake upon request (as requested by /u/Y1ff)

-* Admin system - allow specific reddit users access to admin commands through pm -Change intro message
+* Admin system
+ 	-allow specific reddit users access to admin commands through pm
+	-Change intro message
 	-Add new admins (only super admins can take away admin from users, I guess supers can create new supers too?)
 	-turn on/off certain features?